LetsGaming/minecraft-server-setup/vanilla/download/readme.md

 * Login Protection - Protects the player during login from any harm
 * Chunky – Pre-generates chunks, quickly, efficiently, and safely
 * FallingTree - Break down your trees by only cutting one piece of it
+* Better Than Mending - A small quality of life tweak to the Mending enchantment

 ### Optional Mods